 Varian himself may had such a moment in the Siege of Orgrimmar, when he decided to give the Horde another chance under Vol'jin after disposing of Garrosh instead of taking advantage of their weakened state to defeat them once and for all.
 While such an outcome was inevitable (obviously a faction-based MMO can't have one of it's factions completely destroy or conquer the other) some, including a few of his fellow Alliance leaders, like Jaina, still question whether Varian truly had the interests of the Alliance at heart when he made this choice, or if he was just making a moral decision at the expense of his own faction.
 On the other hand, Wrathion alludes to how the rest of the Horde would not have gone down without a long and bloody fight, albeit one he sees as an acceptable sacrifice to unite all of Azeroth.

-In the Fire Emblem game Radiant Dawn, the main character Micaiah (who is supposed to be you!) epitomizes Stupid Good.
+In the Fire Emblem game Radiant Dawn, the main character Micaiah epitomizes Stupid Good.
 She throws herself into hopeless battles in order to save random peasants; multiple times she spares the lives of mass murderers.
 Fortunately for her, the game is idealistic enough that it usually works out okay, and her victories in these missions make everyone look upon her as a savior.

 In Soraka's revised background in League of Legends, she's become this.
 Warwick tricks her into sacrificing her immortality to save him, so he can kill her and steal her heart.
 Soraka, an immortal being many years old whose own omnipotent guiding voice told her not to save him, believed the best of Warwick and didn't see through his ruse.
 Though she survived his elaborate trap, she must now live as a mortal without the voice of the stars guiding her.